Here’s Our top 5 Marketing Ideas You Need to Win This Holiday Season

 4. Incorporate cross-channel marketing ideas

 Interacting with your customers on all platforms is crucial in obtaining success this holiday season.
-Your channels could consist of print ads, in-store ads, mobile ads, desktop ads, or a social media ads.
+Your channels could consist of print ads, in-store ads, mobile ads, desktop ads, or

 No matter where the ad appears, the platform should give the user the same experience.
 Your messaging and branding should stay consistent.

 Creating a calendar is a great way to make sure you are getting your message across all channels at the right time.
 Make sure to analyze your numbers and see what ads are performing the best and then re-target if needed.

 Here are some ideas to keep your branding consistent across every channel: